Are your IT sales calls productive?

 Know Why You're Really at the Meeting

-If you own or manage a small business computer consulting firm, VAR, network integrator, computer repair business, or IT solution provider, the #1 purpose of an IT sales call with most small business decision makers is to find out if you get along well enough together to suggest the next logical step... usually some kind of small initial proving ground project.
+If you own or manage a small business computer consulting firm, VAR, network integrator, computer repair business, or IT solution provider, the #1 purpose of a sales call with most small business decision-makers is to find out if you get along well enough together to suggest the next logical step... usually some kind of small initial proving ground project.

 Do the owners, managers, and other staff you've met seem like reasonable folks?
 Are their expectations in line with their budget?